astronomer/docs/learn/debugging-dags.md

 [Dynamic task mapping](dynamic-tasks.md) is a powerful feature that was introduced in Airflow 2.3 to allow you to dynamically adjust the number of tasks at runtime based on changing input parameters.
 Starting with Airflow 2.5.0 you can also dynamically map over task groups.

-Things to be aware of when working with dynamically mapped tasks include:
+Possible causes of issues when working with dynamically mapped tasks include:

 - You did not provide a keyword argument to the `.expand()` function.
 - When using `.expand_kwargs()`, you did not provide mapped parameters in the form of a `List(Dict)`.
 - You tried to map over an empty list, which causes the mapped task to be skipped.
 - You exceeded the limit for how many mapped task instances you can create.
-This depends on the Airflow core config [`max_map_length`](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html#max-map-length) and is 1024 by default.
+This limit depends on the Airflow core config [`max_map_length`](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html#max-map-length) and is 1024 by default.
 - The number of mapped task instances of a specific task that can run in parallel across all runs of a given DAG depend on the task level parameter `max_active_tis_per_dag`.
 - Not all parameters are mappeable.
 If a parameter does not support mapping you will receive an Import Error like in the screenshot below.